Waves maintain large-scale 2D flows in rotating turbulence and cause their demise: Numerical set-up and observations

 When rotation is increased, the condensate grows in amplitude.
 However, notably, the energy of the condensate starts decaying with rotation below a $Re$-dependent value of $Ro$ (e.g $Ro = 0.02$ for $Re=23$).
-At very large rotation and for low-enough $Re$, the condensate is replaced by a state of 3D inertial waves, shown in Fig.~\ref{fig1}(d) (the hollow circles in Fig.~\ref{fig1}(a) show the total energy for this flow).
+At very large rotation and for low enough $Re$, the condensate is replaced by a state of 3D inertial waves, shown in Fig.~\ref{fig1}(e).
+The hollow circles in Fig.~\ref{fig1}(b) show the total energy for this flow.
 For higher $Re$, the amplitude of the condensate seems to instead asymptotically saturate at low $Ro$ (around $Ro = 0.001$ for $Re=23$).
 Note that the system at low $Ro$ and low $Re$ exhibits bistability and hysteresis: if initialized with $\bu=0$, the inertial-wave state is obtained, as the flow does not spontaneously two-dimensionalize.
-On the other hand, the condensate state is obtained when traced from high to low $Ro$ by an adiabatic decrease (the squares obtained at the same $Ro$ as hollow circles in Fig.~\ref{fig1}(a) for $Re=6.6$ and $9.3$ are obtained in this way).
+On the other hand, the condensate state is obtained when traced from high to low $Ro$ by an adiabatic decrease (the squares obtained at the same $Ro$ as hollow circles in Fig.~\ref{fig1}(b) for $Re=6.6$ and $9.3$ are obtained in this way).

-The decrease in condensate amplitude with $Ro$ in our DNS, and its complete disappearance for low $Re$, is a signature of\emph{decoupling} between 3D and 2D modes, expected in rotating 3DNSE when $Ro\to 0$ ($\Omega\to \infty$).
+The decrease in condensate amplitude with $Ro$ in our DNS, and its complete disappearance for low $Re$, is a signature of \emph{decoupling} between 3D and 2D modes, expected in rotating 3DNSE when $Ro\to 0$ ($\Omega\to \infty$).
 In this limit, the horizontal components of $z-$averaged solutions of rotating 3DNSE are expected to converge to solutions of 2DNSE, as established mathematically in \citep{babin1997regularity}.
-Our numerical results provide compelling evidence of this phenomenon, thereby complementing previous numerical work \citep{chen2005resonant}, as well as stability analyses of a single 3D wave \citep{le2020near} or of a 2D flow \citep{gallet2015exact, billant2021taylor}.
-In the following sections, we will provide a quantitative theoretical description of the gradual nature of this 2D-3D decoupling, and the non-dimensional parameters determining where complete decoupling should occur.
+Our numerical results provide compelling evidence of this phenomenon, thereby complementing previous numerical work \citep{chen2005resonant}, as well as stability analyses of a single 3D wave \citep{le2020near} or of a 2D flow \citep{gallet2015exact, seshasayanan2020onset, billant2021taylor, lohani2024effect}.
+In the following sections, we will provide a quantitative theoretical description of the gradual nature of this 2D-3D decoupling, and the non-dimensional parameters controlling it.